 The most active cannabinoids in cannabis plants are cannabidiol and tetrahydrocannabinol.

-Does CBD oil get you high?
 Hemp products, like tinctures and topicals, may interact with the body through the cannabinoid receptors of the endocannabinoid system (ECS).
-Contrary to popular belief, these wellness products cannot make you high because it does not contain the psychoactive property THC.
+Contrary to popular belief, these wellness products cannot make you high because they do not contain the psychoactive THC.

-THC is responsible for the “high” after smoking marijuana.
+THC is responsible for the “high” or “euphoria” or even “intoxication” after smoking marijuana.
 High-quality cannabidiol products contain no more than 0.3% THC to comply with federal laws.
 Consequently, moderate product usage should not show up on drug tests.

 Thus, a single dose of CBD does not contain enough THC content to induce a high.
 Furthermore, the World Health Organization (WHO) cited no evidence of hemp products containing abuse or dependence potential.

 As mentioned above, THC is the cannabinoid responsible for the “negative” side effects of medical and recreational marijuana.
-The common side effects THC consumption includes dry mouth, red eyes, slower reaction time, intense hunger, and in extreme cases, memory loss.
+The common side effects and symptoms of THC of high doses of CBD consumption include dry mouth, red eyes, slower reaction time, dizziness, anxiety, intense hunger, and in extreme cases, memory loss.